Sian Walkling, Marketing Manager, Initial Washroom Hygiene

 Providing complimentary sanitary products takes care of one basic need that many girls and women have, and installing a compact and discrete dispenser, located inside the cubicle itself helps preserve dignity and privacy.
 School and work days shouldn’t be missed because of a lack of sanitary protection.
 Offering free sanitary hygiene products is a small and relatively easy step that can be taken to prevent this happening in the future.

-For more information please feel free to contact us or call us on 0808 231 9212, and we will be more than happy to help.
+For more information please feel free to contact us and we will be more than happy to help.